Wagner's First Prose Draft for Parsifal

 "Parzival und der Grail", Wolfgang Golther, 1925

-Wagner made some corrections to the original.
-In particular, Wagner was uncertain about how to deal with the bleeding spear, a mysterious element of Wolfram's story that would, in another form, become an important element of Wagner's story.
-So although this draft does not correspond in every detail to Wagner's
+some time uncertain about how to deal with the bleeding spear, a mysterious element of Wolfram's story that would, transformed,

 |